-As publicists, our job is to secure as much media interest and coverage for a book and author as possible.
+As publicists, our job is to secure as much media interest and coverage as possible for a book and author.
 With thousands of books published every week, the competition is fierce.
 At Smith Publicity, we consider a book marketing campaign to be a partnership.
-Yes, authors pay us as professionals and experts, but book publicity requires an author to be responsive, engaged, available and to actively suggest ideas when they have them.
+Yes, authors pay us as professionals and experts, but book publicity requires an author to be responsive, engaged, available, and to actively suggest ideas when they have them.

 1. Answer your publicist’s questions ASAP.
 When a book publicist needs an answer to a media inquiry that only the author can answer, we need that information ASAP.
-A delayed answer to a media question – a day or sometimes hours, and a media contact may go to the next person another publicist pitched them.
+A delayed answer to a media question – a day or sometimes hours- and a media contact may go to another publicist’s next person pitched them.

 2. Don’t ignore the small stuff.
-Put simply, an author should accept every media opportunity.
+Put simply; an author should accept every media opportunity.
 It is absolutely true that you never know who is listening to an interview or reading an article.
-We’ve seen it happen many times: An article about a book or author in a small paper, or an interview in a small radio station leads to a contact at larger media outlet contacting us to speak to same author.
+We’ve seen it happen many times: An article about a book or author in a small paper or an interview in a small radio station leads to a contact at a larger media outlet contacting us to speak to the same author.
 A local opportunity can indeed convert to a national one.

 3. Give feedback.
 You are the expert on the topic of your book.
 We are very good at what we do, but you may be the one to see a story related to your expertise.
 When you do – tell your publicist!
 Publicists need you to offer ideas whenever possible and won’t take offense and will welcome your input!

-When authors are proactive, responsive, and prepared, a mediocre publicity campaign can turn into an outstanding one.
+When authors are proactive, responsive, and prepared, a mediocre publicity campaign can become an outstanding one.